Surveillance Pricing Index SPX

 December 2024.
 Final rule on undisclosed fees in live-event ticketing and short-term lodging.
 While not a surveillance-pricing rule per se, it directly constrains a major opacity vector that surveillance pricing operates inside.

-Last reviewed: April 29, 2026.
+Last reviewed: May 13, 2026.
 If you spot a status change, file a correction and it will be added to the AI Accountability log.

 Reference